bhoeyong/HCDrill-tg/README.md

 - ... execute `npm update --save` in the same folder as the script.

 # Usage
-This script supports arguments to avoid editing the file to insert your Telegram Bot token.
+This script supports arguments to avoid editing the filw and exposing your Telegram bot token.
+Instead, you need to pass it as an argument at each bot startup, like so:
-Execute by doing:

-`node index.js -bt (your bot token here)`
+`node index.js -bt (your bot token)`

-And the bot will use the token stored in the argument.

-You can also customize the "storage" folder, (where the files from Telegram will be downloaded) using the -d argument
+You can also change the "storage" folder, (where the files from Telegram will be downloaded) using the -d argument

 `node index.js -bt (your bot token here) -d (physical path where the incoming files should be stored)`

-The bot automatically deletes every incoming files at the end of each decryption call once the final data is returned.
+The bot automatically deletes incoming files at the end of each decryption call once the final data is returned.

-If for some reason you want to conserve the files, you can pass the -c argument and the bot will not delete every downloaded file.
-Example:
+If for some reason you want to keep the files, you can pass the -c argument and the bot will avoid deleting every downloaded file.

 `node index.js -bt (your token) -d (temp dir path) -c`